discordx-ts/discordx/docs/docs/decorators/commands/slash-option.md

     searchText2: string,
     @SlashOption("option-c", {
       autocomplete: (interaction: AutocompleteInteraction) => {
-        // arrow function does not have this, so class reference is not available interaction.respond([
+        // This is not available for the arrow function, so there is no class reference interaction.respond([
           { name: "option e", value: "e" },
           { name: "option f", value: "f" },